superlloyd/Galador.Reflection/registry.md

 Only one service can be registered against a particular class, however it will resolve for all base classes and implemented interfaces.
-The service instance, if not provided at registration time, will be created the first time it is accessed and will be cached by the registry and the same instance will returned for all later query on that type.
+The service instance, if not provided at registration time, will be created the first time it is accessed and will be cached by the registry.
+Later request of that type will returned the same instance.

 **Resolving:**